 A public body must provide electronic records in any medium identified by the requester if that medium is used by the public body in the regular course of business.
 If the public body has the capability, this includes the option of posting the records on a website or delivering the records to an email address.
 A public body is not required to produce records in a format not regularly used by the public body.
 However, a public body must make reasonable efforts to provide records in any format under such terms and conditions as agreed between the requester and the public body, including the payment of reasonable costs.

-For more information on charges for public records, see the separate "FOIA Charges Guide" available on the FOIA Council website.
+For more information on charges for public records, please see our separate "FOIA Charges Guide."